DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 6. Populate date range if required to exclude open invoices.
 7. Select the ‘Apply Direct debit limits’ **OR** ‘Apply pre-set direct debit amount and limit’.
 8. Click on **Filter** to select Customer account, service code, method of payment.
-9. Select the **Billing account name for billing** to exclude accommodation payment drawdowns.
+9. Select the **Billing account name for billing** to exclude accommodation payment drawn downs.
 10. Click **OK**
 11. Populate a Description
 12. Select Billing account name.